mike10004/selenium-capture/README.md

 * you can't export cookies with all of the original attributes like expiration date

-This library helps resolve the first two of these snafus for Firefox and Chrome webdrivers with custom solutions for each browser.

-* For Firefox, the library provides a mechanism to generate the SQLite database where the browser stores cookies in the user profile directory
+This library helps resolve the first two of these snafus for Firefox by providing a mechanism to generate the SQLite database where the browser stores cookies in the user profile directory.
-* For Chrome, the browser is started with an extension that enables cookies to be imported programatically

 To resolve the issue of cookie export, you can use the traffic capture to gain access to all cookies that were sent during a browsing session.